Mariede/Mariede/README.md

 About 11 years ago I moved to a city near São Paulo called Sorocaba and for the last 9 years until now I am a public servant, working in the position of Systems Analyst as a permanent employee for their city hall.
 Nowadays Sorocaba has nearly 700k inhabitants.

-I like music, cycling, running and pc games (but sadly I am not having enough time to play with)… running is something that a discovered to enjoy not too long ago.
-It is also great when I can spend some time watching any good series on Netflix or Disney+.
+I like music, cycling, running and pc games… running is something that a discovered to enjoy not too long ago.
+It is also great when I can spend some time watching any good series.
 Right now I am studying Italian language.
 Side note: when possible, I really enjoy to study JavaScript related things! (except Typescript! =DD I can live with, but don't see a good point in using that.
 It's messy)

+Right now I'm finishing some projects and stuff.
+Soon I'm going to begin some kind of Sabbatical year, maybe get some time in another country, looking for rest and different things.. let's see what happens in coming months =))

 ### Some works